-I am currently a postdoc with Andrew Gonzalez at McGill University and Marie-Josée Fortin at University of Toronto.
+I will join the Department of Ecology and Evolutionary Biology, University of California, Los Angeles (UCLA) as an Assistant Professor in Summer 2024.
+I am currently a postdoc with Jonathan Levine at Princeton University.
+I was previously a postdoc co-supervised by Andrew Gonzalez at McGill University and Marie-Josée Fortin at University of Toronto.
 I received a PhD in Civil and Environmental Engineering from MIT under the supervision of Serguei Saavedra, and a BS in Mathematics from Zhejiang University under the supervision of Yang-Yu Liu.

 You can reach me via email: clsong.ecology AT gmail DOT com.